minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

     But don't forget to reset the user interface as well!

+## Winning

+This two-player game can be won by either player, but it can also result in a *draw*, because neither player has won but all tiles have been claimed.
+Of course, the "front-end" should provide feedback to the players about this game element.
+For example, as soon as the game has been "won", the app should accept no further input, except for the ability to reset the game.

+To implement this feature, create a new method for the `Game` class:

+    public GameState won()

+This method should verify the state of the board (has someone won?) and return an appropriate value of the `GameState` enum.
+One special case is `GameState.IN_PROGRESS`, which is reserved for whenever the game is still ongoing.

+This method may be called at any time by the `MainActivity`.
+Most likely this will be right after each turn.
+It's up to you to choose how to display the won state in the UI and any other aspects!

 ## More features

 Make sure your game works as expected before continuing.
 Then, it's time to add state preservation to the app, in case it is backgrounded or rotated.
 Refer to [last week's doc](/android-reference/state) for more info.